Fergie-B/On-The-Rocks/README.md

 ### Site Owner Goals
 - Provide a fuly responsive website
 - Provide a site that meets WCAG accessibility requirements
-- Provide a facility to allow Cocktail enthusiast to post recipes and interact with one another
+- Provide a facility to allow Cocktail enthusiast to post recipes and interact with one another online
+- Provide a cocktail making class booking system

 ### User Stories